tlambert03/pycudadecon/docs/cli.md

   --LSC arg                         Lightsheet correction file --FlatStart                       Start the RL from a guess that is a
                                     flat image filled with the median image value.
-This may supress noise.
+This may suppress noise.
   -p [ --bleachCorrection ]         Apply bleach correction when running
                                     multiple images in a single batch --lzw                             Use LZW tiff compression